 According to The New York Times, Nancy was found with her hands and feet tied and with blood under her head.
 Daniel was found in bed.
 And Chris Benoit was found hanging from a weight machine cable in his home gym.

 Investigators soon determined that as early as June 22, 2007, Chris Benoit murdered Nancy and Daniel before killing himself.
-Talk Sport reports that Nancy was strangled first, possibly in a rage.
+Nancy was strangled first, possibly in a rage.
 Next, it appears that Benoit gave his son Xanax, then smothered him.

 Then, before Chris Benoit died by suicide, he did some online searches.
 ABC News reports that he looked for stories about the prophet Elijah, who once raised a boy from the dead.
-Then, according to Talk Sport, Benoit searched for the easiest way a person could break their neck.
+Then, Benoit searched for the easiest way a person could break their neck.

 After placing Bibles next to Nancy and Daniel’s bodies, Chris Benoit went into the family’s home gym.
 According to Talk Sports, he tied a cable around his neck, attached it to the highest weight on a weight machine, and let go.